 Share On Social!

-Awareness: In summer 2014, Maria Silva worked as a registered dietitian within St. Vincent de Paul’s Family Wellness Program in Phoenix.
+Maria Silva is a registered dietitian and educator in St. Vincent de Paul’s bilingual Family Wellness Program in Phoenix (44% Latino).

-Learn: Segunda Mano, a popular local magazine, attended one of the health fairs and was struck by the lack of local families in attendance and the resulting underutilization of health services.
+Marco Porras of Segunda Mano, a popular local magazine, attended one of the program’s health fairs and was struck by the lack of local families in attendance—and the resulting underutilization of health services.

 “We felt that there were so many health fairs out there that have so many great resources for the community and the community just did not know about them, so they would not attend,” Porras said.